 Effective communication via signals is the key to success in a cooperative world, where the goal is to complete the desired tasks by efficiently coordinating among themselves.
-A functional communication language should be nearly unambiguous, efficient, easily acquirable (culturally transmitted) and rooted in the environment.
-Language Chomsky (2006); Montague et al. (1970); de Saussure (2011) is an autonomous, culturally transmitted, complex adaptive system realised through multiple modalities - either vocal-auditory or manualvisual which translate mental representations which are internal structures to utterances that represent the surface structure.
-In many scenarios, a combination of these modalities is applied to express the context unambiguously, which is primarily attributed to the complexity of the context and the environment.
+A functional communication language should be nearly unambiguous, efficient, easily acquirable (culturally transmitted), and rooted in the environment.
+Language Chomsky (2006); Montague et al. (1970); de Saussure (2011) is an autonomous, culturally transmitted, complex adaptive system realised through multiple modalities-either vocal or gestures-that translate mental representations, which are internal structures, to utterances that represent the surface structure.
 In cooperative AI and cognitive science, language games Wittgenstein (1954); David (1969); Arrington (1954); Steels (1997; 2003); Wagner et al. (2003) which was motivated by the picture theory of language Wittgenstein (1954) and operant conditioning theory Skinner (1986) are empirical computational models developed to study the origin, evolution, and acquisition of human languages.
-The game setting involves a bottomup simulation model which usually consists of multiple artificial agents (neural or non-neural) equipped with sufficient cognitive abilities and sometimes sensory-motor systems interacting in a shared environment through vocal or non-vocal means and subsequently learning from the outcomes of the interactions.
-The language structures that emerge in these settings are never equivalent to human languages, since human languages are refined through millions of years of cultural evolution.
-However, language games can provide deep insights into the emergence of various aspects of human language mechanisms, such as syntactic structures Garcia-Casademont & Steels (2016), compositionality, word order, generalization, brevity, stability, statistical regularity, complexity, coherence, and linguistic divergence.
+The game setting involves a bottom-up simulation model which usually consists of multiple artificial agents (neural or statistical) equipped with sufficient cognitive/inductive reasoning abilities and sometimes sensory-motor systems interacting in a shared environment through vocal or non-vocal means and subsequently learning from the outcomes of the interactions.
+The language structures that emerge in these settings never entirely mirror human languages, since human languages are refined through millions of years of cultural evolution.
+However, language games can provide deep insights into the emergence of various aspects of human language, such as syntactic structures, compositionality, word order, generalization, brevity, stability, statistical regularity, complexity, coherence, and linguistic divergence.